ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 * I highly doubt that most common users will require this information (unnecessary)

 Suggestions:
-//TODO: Validate this
+Remove it for standard error messages.
+Maybe a `kdb set -v` could include such information for developers, users.
-Remove it completely.
-If users want to know the location they should use `kdb file` on the concrete setting.
+Alternatively there could be a command for users to see the mountpoint, eg. `kdb get-mountpoint <key>`

 ### Line 7: At